 PM Barzani reiterates readiness to resolve issues within framework of Iraqi constitution

-ERBIL (Kurdistan 24) – Prime Minister Masrour Barzani on Wednesday received a number of advisors of Iraqi Prime Minister Mohammed Shia al-Sudani.
+ERBIL (Kurdistan 24) – Prime Minister Masrour Barzani on Wednesday received a delegation of advisors from the office of Iraqi Prime Minister Mohammed Shia al-Sudani.

 Barzani pointed out that the Kurdistan Region contributed actively and effectively to creating a new Iraq after the collapse of the Ba'ath regime.
 As part of its participation, the Kurdistan Region has adhered to three main principles: partnership, balance, and compromise.